 Q: As a federal employee acting within the scope of my employment, why would I need FEDS PLI coverage for a civil suit?

-- The FEDS policy will appoint an attorney to defend in these personal capacity lawsuits when DOJ exercises its discretion not to defend.
+- The FEDS policy will appoint an attorney to defend you in these personal capacity lawsuits when DOJ exercises its discretion not to provide defense.

 - The FEDS policy may also appoint coverage counsel to monitor DOJ’s defense of you.